fehler/building-beautiful-uis/00-Building-Beautiful-UIs-Task-List.md

     + [ ] Email: Apple
     + [ ] Email: Shiny Frog

 The Master-Apprentice Files are built in Keynote, I need to rebuild them in XD.
 This should take around a day.
-(These are the example files I showed you where we discussed seeking permission to feature others' work.)
+(These are the example files I showed you where we discussed seeking permission to feature others’ work.)